 I suggest topping your water along this trail before the final leg of the route.
 While there is water down the Isolation East Trail (requires a detour), there are few water sources between this point and well down the Glen Boulder Trail.

 Just before you reach the Isolation/Davis Trail junction you’ll pass through an area with many downed trees, probably caused by a microburst.
 The trail can be tricky to follow here, so use care.
-When you reach the Davis Path junction turn left (south) and follow the trail for 1.2 miles to the Mt Isolation spur, which climbs a short distance to an open summit.
+When you reach the Davis Path junction turn right (south) and follow the trail for 1.2 miles to the Mt Isolation spur, which climbs a short distance to an open summit.

 The summit of Mt Isolation is open rock ledge with wide-ranging views.
 The biggest mountain on the horizon is the rocky cone of Mt Washington and below it, the yawning chasm of Oakes Gulf.
 Mt Monroe is visible to Washington’s immediate left.
 Boott Spur is to its right.
 You’ll pass by North Isolation, a trailless summit, on the next leg of the hike below the Glen Boulder trail junction.